PIRLS 2026 Data Services

 Description

 Underpinning this sixth cycle of PIRLS is a revised assessment framework.
 The first edition of the PIRLS 2026 Assessment Frameworks was released in June 2024.
-The frameworks describe the processes of reading comprehension, purposes for reading, and reading behaviours and attitudes that will be assessed by the study.
+The framework describes the processes of reading comprehension, purposes for reading, and reading behaviours and attitudes that will be assessed by the study.
 The document also sets out the contextual framework for the study which has been revised to reflect the change to assessing web-based reading.

-PIRLS 2026 Key Facts
+PIRLS 2026 Key facts

 Read about PIRLS 2026.